leochilds/money-games/README.md

 # Money Games

+An interactive collection of financial literacy games built with [SvelteKit](https://kit.svelte.dev/).
+The live site is deployed to GitHub Pages at [leochilds.github.io/money-games](https://leochilds.github.io/money-games/).

-This project is now powered by [SvelteKit](https://kit.svelte.dev/).
-The previous static site lives under [`legacy/`](legacy/) for reference while the new application is implemented.
+The previous static implementation is retained in [`legacy/`](legacy/) for reference while new experiences are implemented in SvelteKit.

+## Features

+- ✨ Modern SvelteKit application with TypeScript support.
+- 🧪 Component and unit testing powered by Vitest and Testing Library.
+- 🚀 Static site generation via the SvelteKit static adapter for fast GitHub Pages deployments.

 ## Getting started

+Install dependencies and start a local development server:

 ```bash
 npm install